szunami/blog-1/2018-03-01-unless-until.html.md

 ```

 There are two solutions to these problems: permit use of the `!=` operator in
-the test (a case I consider to be a non-starter, as it further blurs the line
+the test (a case the author considers to be a non-starter, as it further blurs
-between assignment and equivalence), or to use negative keywords in the syntax:
+the line between assignment and equivalence), or to use negative keywords in the
-`if true` receives `unless false`, and `while true` receives `until false`.
+syntax: `if true` receives `unless false`, and `while true` receives
+`until false`.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation